ZachariahSWS/ZachariahSWS.github.io/documents/industrial-mobilization-plan-1936.md

 d.
 Other industries.

 The War Labor Administration will be concerned primarily with the problems of furnishing and maintaining adequate labor in those industries classified under a, b, and c above.
-The extension of such labor control policies as may be adopted to cover industries falling under classification d above will depend upon the developed magni- tude of the war effort.
+The extension of such labor control policies as may be adopted to cover industries falling under classification d above will depend upon the developed magnitude of the war effort.

 ### 3. Functions.